mirpedrol/class-modules/README.md

 A `class` is a way of grouping Nextflow DSL2 modules.
 All tools which share the same purpose (can be used to perform the same task) and share the same inputs and outputs, belong to the same class.

 Essentially, a class is defined through a YAML file specifying the inputs and outputs of that class and some keywords, used to determine the purpose of that class.
 You can see examples of classes in the [classes directory](https://github.com/mirpedrol/class-modules/tree/main/classes).
+It also contains the list of all nf-core/modules which belong to the class.

 The basic structure of a class YAML file is the following: